-It is indeed very confusing when you are standing at the crossroads, to decide between MBA full time vs. part time.
+One of the most common questions that plague the minds of MBA aspirants is which mode of MBA course should they go for.
+It is indeed very confusing when you are standing at the crossroads, to decide between an MBA full-time vs. part-time.

 Enquire Now for Admissions